Caring for the Caregiver: 6 Ways to Get Help and Improve Your Health

 Adult day programs are places where seniors can go during the day for care, nutritious meals, and engaging social activities.

-These programs also give you much-needed breaks to reduce stress and prevent burnout.
+Adult Day Programs also give you much-needed breaks to reduce stress and prevent burnout.

-In addition, older adults often benefit from the added social interaction and the cost is much lower than hiring an in-home caregiver.
+In addition, older adults often benefit from the added social interaction, and the cost is much lower than hiring an in-home caregiver.

 5. Use respite care